How to shop for a jumper pack

 There is NO industry standard for “peak amps.”
 So it’s a meaningless term.
 In fact, it’s worse than meaningless.
-Here’s why.
-To get a peak amp rating, manufacturers simply short the positive and negative terminals together with an ammeter in between.
-But real battery performance tests require a minimum time period for the test and a minimum voltage the battery must maintain throughout the test.
+Real battery performance tests require a minimum time period for the test and a minimum voltage the battery must maintain throughout the test.
 In addition, the tests must be conducted at a set temperature.
-So if a manufacturer just shorts a battery for a microsecond at room temperature, with no listed minimum voltage, what does that tell you about its ability to start a dead car?
-Nothing!

 “For years, brands have used peak amperage as a way to differentiate its power output.
 The downside, though, with peak amps is that it provides little in the way of actual starting power and can often mislead consumers.”—Rick Stanfield, NOCO’s Chief Technology Officer

 Ironically, NOCO products are only rated in peak amps!

 So ignore the peak amp rating.
 It’s worthless.

 Lead-acid jump starter pack discharge rate versus a lithium starter pack